 high rainfall and flooding.

 The Moonie River basin is located in southwest Queensland and drains an area of approximately 14,050 square kilometres at Fenton.
 The largest tributary is Teelba Creek and flows into the Moonie River between Flinton and Mt Driven.
 This tributary, along with local streams running into the Moonie River upstream of Flinton, can contribute to major flooding following local heavy rainfall.
 Major flooding downstream can cause many thousands of hectares of low lying areas to be inundated, properties to be isolated and highways to be cut.

 Flood records for Nindigully and Thallon date back to 1970 and 1950 respectively.
 The highest flood on record occurred in March 2010 when the river rose to a height of 4.65 metres at Nindigully and to 5.50 metres at Thallon.
 The figures below shows the significant flood peaks which have occurred at Nindigully and Thallon since records began.

 The Bureau of Meteorology operates a flood warning system for the Moonie River basin based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Nindigully and Fenton, which are operated by the Department of Natural Resources and Mines.
+The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Flinton, Nindigully and Fenton, which are operated by the Department of Natural Resources and Mines.

 The Bureau's Flood Warning Center issues Flood Warnings and River Height Bulletins for the Moonie River during flood events.
 Qualitative flood forecasts are issued whenever widespread minor flood levels are likely to be exceeded.